Promise theory

-Promise Theory is a method of analysis suitable for studying any system of interacting components.
-In the context of information science, Promise Theory offers a methodology for organising and understanding complex systems by modelling voluntary cooperation between individual actors or agents, which make public their 'intentions' to one another in the form of promises.
-Promise Theory has a philosophical grounding and a mathematical formulation rooted in graph theory and set theory.
+Promise theory is a method of analysis suitable for studying any system of interacting components.
+In the context of information science, promise theory offers a methodology for organising and understanding systems by modelling voluntary cooperation between individual actors or agents, which make public their intentions to one another in the form of promises.
+Promise theory is grounded in graph theory and set theory.

-The goal of Promise Theory is to reveal the behavior of a whole from the sum of its parts, taking the viewpoint of the parts rather than the whole.
+The goal of promise theory is to reveal the behavior of a whole by taking the viewpoint of the parts rather than the whole.
 In other words, it is a bottom-up, constructionist view of the world.
-Promise Theory is not a technology or design methodology.
+Promise theory is not a technology or design methodology.
 It doesn't advocate any position or design principle, except as a method of analysis.